tylerlong/manate/README.md

 - rewrite some emitter.on to promise
   - the idea is great, but it will turn the library from sync to async, which will cause unexpected results.
 - allow autoRun to cancel
-- rxjs debounce trigger event, my implementation debounce `f()`, that's why mine is buggy. it will cause `runAgain()` to generate incorrect result.
+- rxjs debounce trigger event, my implementation debounce `f()`, that's why mine is buggy. it will cause `run()` to generate incorrect result.

 ## Notes